bertvv/notes-to-self/content/post/testing-ansible-roles-travis-1.md

 +++

 In this first post on testing Ansible roles with Travis-CI, we'll discuss how you can apply a test playbook on CentOS.
+Out-of-the-box, Travis-CI doesn't support CentOS, as its test environment is Ubuntu-based.
+However, Travis-CI allows you to set up a Docker container and this opens up all kinds of possibilities.

 <!--more-->